spwntch/nx-codux/README.md

 ## Features

+- **PNPM Package Management**: Because I like PNPM and in the future, and I'm sure codux's support for it will improve (they seeem like an amazing team 🇮🇱).
 - **NX Integration**: Utilize NX for efficient monorepo management, enabling scalable architecture for your projects.
 - **Codux Integration**: Replace Storybook with Codux for component development and visualization.
 - **Tailwind CSS Support**: Preconfigured Tailwind CSS for rapid UI development.